empa-scientific-it/openbis/docs/user-documentation/general-users/data-upload.md

 Data Upload
 ====

+Data can be uploaded to Datasets in openBIS to Experiments and Objects (e.g., Experimental Steps). openBIS is agnostic of file formats and types.

+Small data files can be uploaded via the web user interface, larger data files can be uploaded via dropbox mechanism.

 ## Data upload via web UI

 To upload data via the web interface:

 1.Click the **Upload** button in the form, as shown below.